 It’s a whole new world, for all of us in many ways.
 One big change for many is the shift from working at the office to working at home.
 Meetings normally held in person are now being held virtually with video conferencing tools such as Zoom.
-If you are new to this meeting format, what should you know about proper etiquette?
+If you are new to this meeting format, what should you know about proper meeting etiquette on Zoom?

 Here at Beyond, all our team members work remotely so we have been using Zoom for some time.
 We’ve learned a few best practices to make virtual meetings run smoothly and we would like to share them with you.